A 9-year-old 'Guardian of the Galaxy' applies for NASA job

 Story highlights

-- Boy from NJ wrote handwritten letter to NASA
+- NJ boy wrote handwritten letter to NASA

 (CNN)A fourth-grader's cover letter grabbed NASA's attention in the search for the next real-life guardian of the planet.

-Earlier this week, the space agency began looking for its new planetary protection officer, someone capable of guarding the planet from "microbial contamination from other planets" and make sure humans don't that to other planets.
+This week, the space agency began looking for its new planetary protection officer, someone capable of guarding the planet from "microbial contamination from other planets."

 Jack Davis, a self-proclaimed "Guardian of the Galaxy" from New Jersey, piqued NASA's interest.